 sudo tailscale up

-If your browser session expired or the URL timed out, run sudo tailscale up again to generate a fresh login link.
+If your browser session expired or the URL timed out, rerun the command above to generate a fresh login link.
 After completing the browser flow, confirm the node is connected:

 tailscale status